 - Plan individualised specific intervention programmes to support well-being and behaviour

-- Employ two members of staff, through PPG funding, one to support pupils, the Wellbeing and Emotional, Behaviour Support Lead (WEBs ) and secondly a, Family Engagement lead (FEL)to support families and run intervention and targeted support
+- Employ two members of staff, through PPG funding, one to support pupils - the Well-being and Behaviour Support Lead - and secondly a, Family Engagement lead to support families and run intervention and targeted support

 - Work closely with the NHS to become a Gold accreditor Site, developing expertise through training to support pupils.